Holiday Let Guest Welcome Book Template

 Take photocopies of the instruction manuals for all appliances guests might use and leave them in a drawer where guests can find them if needed.

 Anticipate any potential problems or issues before they have a chance to arise.
-Let guests know about any quirks of your holiday cottage so they know what to expect.
-For example, the Wi-Fi signal is poor in the main bedroom.
+Let guests know about any quirks of your holiday cottage, so they know what to expect.
+For example, the phone signal is poor in the main bedroom.

-If something is available to use, then instructions should be left on how exactly to use it.
+If something is available to use, then instructions or how-to videos should be provided.

 Holiday let house rules

-Even if you present guests with the house rules when they book, it’s still important to reiterate them in your property.
-Guests will have a difficult time arguing that they weren’t aware of the rules if you do this.
+Even if you present guests with the house rules when they book, it’s still important to reiterate them in your guest book.
+Guests will have a difficult time arguing that they weren’t aware of your rules if you do this.

-One of the most important items on your list is the importance to report any problems, damage, breakages or if anything is not working or missing as soon as possible so that you have the opportunity to rectify any issues.
+One of the most important items on your list is the importance of reporting any problems, damage, breakages or if anything is not working or missing as soon as possible, so that you have the opportunity to rectify any issues.

 Here are some ideas of what rules to include:

-Make a list of local amenities (supermarket, markets, shops, bakery, delicatessen, spa, hair/nail salon, gym, post office, banks, ATM, petrol station etc.) and the location of the nearest pay telephone if the mobile phone reception in the area is limited.
+Make a list of local amenities such as supermarkets, markets, shops, bakery, delicatessen, spa, hair/nail salon, gym, post office, banks, ATM, petrol station, etc.

 If there’s a local app that would be useful, don’t forget to recommend it.